arinbasu/2020-05-21-telemed/paper.md

 tags: telemedicine, health
 ---

-## Notes (removed in the final draft version)
+## Editing Notes (will be removed in the final draft version)
 ---
 - Please do not change anything other than your name in the above block (that block is metadata)
 - You can write in plain text or
     - use the top toolbar to decorate text and add tables etc
+    - Click on the pencil icon to edit, eye icon to view, and split window to get a split window
+- If you want to add citations/references:
+    - write like this `[@lastnameyyyy]`
-- If you want to add citations/references, write like this `[@last_name_year]` (in the actual text do not use the backticks, last_name is "last name of the first author" and "year" is the year of publication, note the underline), then copy paste the reference from your reference manager like Endnote or paste the citation text to the reference section
+    - next to where you want to place the citations (in the actual text do not use the backticks),
+    - `lastname` is "last name of the first author" and
+    - `yyyy` is the year of publication,
+    - then copy-paste the reference from your reference manager like Endnote or whatever.
+    - Please paste the citation text to the reference section
 - Everyone can collaborate on this document simultaneously
     - the document saves itself
 ---